 Why is Psychoeducation Important for Kids?

-When children (and adults) have a thorough understanding of how their brain works, and why the react the way that they do, they feel more in control of their behavior.
+When children (and adults) have a thorough understanding of how their brains work and why they react the way that they do, they feel more in control of their behavior.

 They also become more aware of their own triggers, understand and notice stress earlier, and understand the importance of learning different coping and calming skills.